Certified Police Officer: Job Description, Duties and Requirements

 Aspiring police officers should have at least a high school diploma, although many departments seek police officers who have completed college courses or a college degree.
 Common postsecondary education includes certificates or degrees in law enforcement or criminal justice.
 Common courses may include procedures for investigation, patrol and detention.
 Those with military experience are also eligible to become certified police officers.

 In addition to educational requirements, potential police officers must take an initial entry-level test to be accepted into a department.
 They must also pass physical and psychological exams, a background investigation and drug screening.
 Trainees go into a police academy, which typically lasts 22 weeks, for hands-on instruction.
 Additionally, they must complete field and departmental training, which can range in time depending on the state, district or area.
 Completing and passing the required training results in a police officer certificate.

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (BLS) projects a 5% growth in employment opportunities for police officers from 2012-2022 (www.blg.gov).
-The BLS reported that local departments are likely to provide more opportunities for employment, whereas federal and state positions will likely see strong competition.
-In May 2013, the BLS indicated the median annual wage for police and sheriff's patrol officers was $56,130, with most workers earning from $32,670 to $90,700 a year.
-At that time, New Jersey, California, Alaska, Washington and New York were the top-paying states for police officers in the U.S.
+The U.S. Bureau of Labor Statistics (BLS) projected a 5 percent growth in employment opportunities for police officers from 2012-2022 (www.blg.gov).
+The BLS reported that local departments were likely to provide more opportunities for employment, whereas federal and state positions would likely see strong competition.
+In May 2013, the BLS indicated the average annual wage for police and sheriff's patrol officers was $58,720, with most workers earning from $32,670 to $90,700 a year.
+At that time, New Jersey, California, Alaska, New York and Washington were the top-paying states for police officers in the U.S.

 Related to Certified Police Officer: Job Description, Duties and Requirements